shihabrashid-ucr/CS_179G/lab2.md

 	```bash
 	ssh -i ~/.ssh/id_rsa_cs179g ucr_net_id@bolt.cs.ucr.edu
 	```
-5. Create a shortcut to the EC2 instance, by adding one entry to `~/.ssh/config`.
-Open and edit the config file
+On your local computer,
-6. Add the following content to the config file
+   Create a shortcut to the EC2 instance, by adding one entry to `~/.ssh/config`.
+Open and edit the config file Add the following content to the config file
 	```
 	Host alias_name
 	  HostName cs179g-fall-2023-0#.cs.ucr.edu